 For the first time in more than 130 years, more young adults live with their parents than with a partner, according to a study by Pew Research Center (and the highest percentage since 1940).
 Could it be that young adults and their more frequent marijuana use is influencing the smoking habits of their parents, now in their 50s and 60s?

 Marijuana Shopping with a Baby Boomer

-Seniors are accepting marijuana at a faster rate than other ages, but fewer than 10 percent of marijuana purchases at legal dispensaries are made by someone age 60 and up according to a study conducted by Headset Inc. Millenials make the most frequent trips to legal dispensaries (median of every 16 days), but they also purchase in the smallest quantities.
+Seniors are accepting marijuana at a faster rate than other ages, but fewer than 10 percent of marijuana purchases at legal dispensaries are made by someone age 60 and up according to a study conducted by Headset Inc. Millennials make the most frequent trips to legal dispensaries (median of every 16 days), but they also purchase in the smallest quantities.
 Individuals in their 40s spend the most annually ($823), but their per-trip spending ($39) pales in comparison to seniors age 80 and up ($64).
-So, while your grandma may not want to join you every time you stop by Karing Kind, chances are she’ll go hog wild when she does.
+So while your grandma may not want to join you every time you stop by Karing Kind, chances are she’ll go hog wild when she does.

 The type of marijuana individuals purchase doesn’t appear to change with age.
 Just like any individual – Boomers seem to choose edibles, flower, or concentrates based on a variety of factors, from past preference to current living situation and health concerns.

 Baby Boom Goes the Dynamite!